b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/wortcunning/wortcunning_introduction_v1_21072025.md

 * https://en.wikibooks.org/wiki/Traditional_Chinese_Medicine/Usage_Of_Single_Herbs
 * ISO 18662-1:2017(en): 'Traditional Chinese Medicine — Vocabulary — Part 1: Chinese Materia Medica'.
 Refer: https://www.iso.org/obp/ui/es/#iso:std:iso:18662:-1:ed-1:v1:en (accessed: Friday, November 14, 2025)

+Dàguān Běncǎo (大觀本草), which translates to the "Dàguān Materia Medica", is a significant edition of a foundational Chinese pharmaceutical text, originally compiled by Táng Shènwēi (唐慎微) during the Song Dynasty.
+The original work was titled Jīngshǐ zhènglèi bì jí běncǎo (經史證類備急本草), or the "Classified Materia Medica for Urgent Use from the Classics and Histories," commonly shortened to Zhènglèi běncǎo.

+The "Dàguān" version refers specifically to an official, imperial revision of this text:

+* Original Compilation: Táng Shènwēi (唐慎微) compiled the original Zhènglèi běncǎo during the Northern Song dynasty.

+* The Dàguān Edition: In the second year of the Dàguān era (1108 CE), the work was officially reviewed, edited, and expanded by Ài Chéng (艾晟) under imperial order.
+This revised version was published under the new name Jīngshǐ zhènglèi dàguān běncǎo (經史證類大觀本草), marking its status as the first officially commissioned and printed edition of the text.

+* Later Revisions: The book underwent further official revisions, notably the Zhènghé Běncǎo edition in 1116 CE.
+This materia medica was a landmark text in the history of Traditional Chinese Medicine (TCM).
+It integrated the contents of previous official pharmacopoeias, collected a vast amount of medicinal knowledge, folk remedies, and information from historical and philosophical texts.
+It documented 1,558 different medicinal substances and served as a critical reference for future pharmacologists, including Lǐ Shízhēn (李時珍) when he compiled the monumental Běncǎo Gāngmù (Compendium of Materia Medica) during the Ming Dynasty.